90 incidents on record · 2026 Headlights Incident reports by Ellie Harris · Melbourne

 That alone changes the case.
 CMS can monitor the population of records and see, in routine analytics, when an algorithm and its human reviewer concur at a rate too high to be plausible.
 The pattern between a 90 percent error rate on appeal and a 0.2 percent appeal rate stops being a courtroom revelation and becomes a dashboard metric that the regulator watches in close to real time.
 Whistleblower cases and class actions stop being the only mechanism through which the public learns what its insurers are doing.

 The algorithm itself also has to be inspectable.
 Not the training data, that can stay proprietary.
 The architecture of the inputs and the outputs the patient was subjected to, the version pinning, the override logic.
-The court's March 2026 disclosure order against UnitedHealth is, for that reason, the precedent the rest of the industry will be measured against.
+The court’s March 2026 order compelling UnitedHealth to produce nH Predict’s workings in discovery is, for that reason, a moment the rest of the industry is watching.
 Every insurer using AI in coverage decisions now knows it might be required to hand the algorithm over to plaintiff counsel.
 The ones who have built the structured record can show what the algorithm actually did.
 The ones who have not are arguing, after the fact, that whatever happened in those decisions was reasonable.
 Lokken is the first major test of whether that argument will hold.

 Sources